meleu/tdd-ruby/README.md

 ### Why TDD?

-There are many books and articles talking about the benefits of TDD.
-There are also articles defaming TDD, but if you're reading this book I believe you have hope that it's a useful skill.

-Of course I'm on the side of those who think that TDD is useful.
-The strongest argument in favor of TDD is that **it promotes a better software design**.
-By using TDD you are encouraged to make your code testable, which means less coupled and easier to maintain.

-Now, instead of repeating all the other good arguments already mentioned in those books and articles, I'm going to mention a new one:
+My main reasons to use TDD are:

+- Promotes a better software design
+- Facilitates refactoring
+- Decrease bugs (and time spent with debugging)
+- Faster development

+And currently, there's an even stronger reason to use TDD:

 **In the current AI era TDD is more valuable than ever**.

 With AIs writing code much faster than humans, such activity becomes cheaper.
 This leads me to a conclusion that **the real value is less in the code, and more in the tests**.
-Your ability to convert real world requirements into runnable tests will make you a more productive and valuable professional.
+Your ability to convert real world requirements into executable tests will make you more productive and a valuable professional.

 ### Why Minitest?

-The most used testing frameworks in the Ruby community are:

-- RSpec: a feature-rich testing framework that provides a Domain Specific Language for writing tests.
-- **Minitest**: a lightweight testing framework that provides utilities to write your tests using "pure Ruby"

-You will soon realize (or already know), that most of the Ruby jobs out there use RSpec.
-So why did I decide to use Minitest in this book?
-Two reasons:

 1. you only have to know Ruby to use Minitest
 2. it comes with the Ruby Standard Library

 When I first tried to learn about testing in Ruby I was influenced by the information that most job opportunities require RSpec.
 Then I noticed I spent more energy learning the "RSpec language" than the principles of TDD.
 I didn't enjoy the experience and I hope you don't feel this pain too.

-This book aims to teach you Ruby and the TDD principles at the same time.
-This is already an ambitious goal.
-If I were to use RSpec, that would be one more thing to be taught, and it would be overwhelming.

-Just keep in mind that with the testing practices and principles you'll learn here, you'll be able to smoothly learn the RSpec DSL later.
+Just keep in mind that with the testing principles you'll learn here, you'll be able to easily apply with RSpec, if you need to.

 ## What you should expect